 You can also temporary disable a filter in a query without removing it.
 For this click the button in the Details pane header.
 This will remove the filter from the generated SQL statement, but keep it in the Query Builder so that you will be able to re-enable it.
 To enable it back, select it on the Result Fields pane and click the same button in the Details pane header again.

-Skyvia supports four kinds of filters: value filters, parameter filters, list filters and relative filters.
-Value and parameter filters are supported for all field types.
+Skyvia supports three kinds of filters: value filters, list filters and relative filters.
+Value filters are supported for all field types.
 List filters are supported for fields with string data only, and Relative filters are supported only for the fields with datetime data only.

 Value filters simply compare the field value with the specified one using different comparison operators or check whether the field value is NULL.